status-im/nimbus-eth2/docs/src/validator.md

 ```

 The testnets are restarted once per week, usually on Monday evenings (UTC)) and integrate the changes for the past week.

+## Notes

+The directory that stores the blockchain data of the testnet is `build/data/testnet0`.
+Delete this folder if you want to start over.
+For example, entering the wrong private key.
+The key looks like 2042c4306c27f21a85bb1d7b16a8a4270aa674dd3aec4483420ef4ee401957a6
+just directly copy this value from MetaMask

+Visit the [Goerli faucet](https://faucet.goerli.mudit.blog/) and request for more than 32 Ethers. (should choose the 37.5 Ethers option in the website)